Local analysis of the history dependence in tetrahedra packings

 \section{Packings of tetrahedra}

-History dependence is not limited to sphere packings, recently we demonstrated that packings of tetrahedra with the same $\phi_{global}$ can differ in their values of $C$ and $Z$ depending on how the sample was prepared\cite{neudecker:13}.
-Such tetrahedra packings have recently been an active field of research with experimental studies of their mechanical properties under uniaxial compression \cite{athanassiadis:13,jaeger:15} and their limits of mechanical stability \cite{baker:10}.
-The jamming of frictionless tetrahedra has been addressed by both simulations \cite{haji-akbari:09,torquato:09,smith:10,smith:11,jiao:11,li:13,smith:14,liu:14} and a mean field approach \cite{baule:13,baule:14}.

-Contrary to spheres, tetrahedra have 4 different types of contacts: face-to-face (F2F) contacts, which are mechanically equivalent to 3 individual point contacts, edge-to-face (E2F) contacts (equivalent to two point contacts) and the vertex-to-face (V2F) and edge-to-edge (E2E) contacts which we group her as point contact.
+An interesting difference between spheres and tetrahedra is that the latter have not only one but four different types of contacts: face-to-face (F2F) contacts, which are mechanically equivalent to 3 individual point contacts, edge-to-face (E2F) contacts (equivalent to two point contacts) and the vertex-to-face (V2F) and edge-to-edge (E2E) contacts which we group here as point contact.

 This distinction is important because the different contact types fix each a different number of degrees of freedom.
-The total number of constraints $C$ equals therefore $\sum_i C_i Z_i$ where $i$ goes over the three contact types (F2F, E2F, point), $Z_i$ is the respective contact number and $C_i$ are the number of constraints per particle fixed at this type of contact.
-The different values of $C_i$ can be understood for frictional contacts as follows: All contacts impose 3 translational constraints, E2F contacts add 2 rotational constraints, F2F contacts prohibit 3 different rotations.
-As these constraints are shared between two tetrahedra, we obtain the constraint multipliers $C_{F2F}=3.0$, $C_{E2F}=2.5$, and $C_{V2F}=C_{E2E}=1.5$.
+The total number of constraints of a particle $C$ is therefore $\sum_i C_i$ where $i$ goes over the three contact types (F2F, E2F, point).
+Each $C_i$ equals $m_i Z_i$ where $Z_i$ is the respective contact number and $m_i$ the number of constraints per particle fixed by this type of contact.
+The different values of $m_i$ can be understood for frictional contacts as follows: All contacts impose 3 translational constraints, E2F contacts add 2 rotational constraints (thus, a total of 5 constraints), F2F contacts prohibit 3 different rotations (thus, a total of 6 constraints).
+As these constraints are shared between two tetrahedra, we obtain the constraint multipliers $m_{F2F}=3.0$, $m_{E2F}=2.5$, and $m_{V2F}=m_{E2E}=1.5$.

-Each tetrahedron has 6 degrees of freedom (3 translations and 3 rotations), therefore a mechanical stable packing requires at least $C=6$, the so called isostatic case.
-However, typical experimental packings of frictional tetrahedra have $C$ values in the range 12 to 18 and are therefore strongly hyperstatic \cite{neudecker:13}.
-Contrary claims of isostaticity \cite{jaoshvili:10} are based on the use of frictionless constraint multipliers when analyzing experimental i.e.~frictional packings.
+Each tetrahedron has 6 degrees of freedom (3 translations and 3 rotations), therefore a mechanical stable packing requires $C$ to be at least 6, the so-called isostatic contact number.
+However, typical packings of frictional tetrahedra have $C$ values in the range 12 to 18 \cite{neudecker:13} and are therefore strongly hyperstatic \cite{zhao:17}.
+Contrary claims of isostaticity \cite{jaoshvili:10} are based on the erroneous use of frictionless constraint multipliers $m_i$ while analyzing experimental i.e.~frictional packings.
+(Due to the absence of tangential forces the frictionless $m_i$ are always smaller than their frictional counterparts.)

 Because of the importance of the constraint number for the mechanical properties, we will discuss in the remainder of this paper $C$ rather than $Z$.